 Clinical data and histopathology reports for all cases consecutively referred to the CRY centre between January 2017 and November 2021 were reviewed for identification of cases with CPR-related injuries.
 During the study time frame, data was prospectively collected from coroner’s autopsy request forms, primary care records, hospital notes, and CRY referral forms where appropriate at time of referral.
 Clinical data included demographics, previous medical history, prescribed medications, circumstances leading to death, duration of CPR efforts, and survival time after return of spontaneous circulation (ROSC) in cases of successful CPR.

 Autopsy reports were reviewed for all cases prior to specialist cardiac pathology assessment, where available.
-All cases referred as whole hearts underwent specialist macroscopic and microscopic assessment by experienced cardiac pathologists (M.N.S. and J.W.).
-Cases referred as H&E-stained tissue sections were examined microscopically only.
+All referred cases underwent specialist assessment by experienced cardiac pathologists (M.N.S. and J.W.).
 The following anatomical regions were routinely examined using H&E staining: the anterior, lateral, and posterior right ventricular walls; the right ventricular outflow tract; the interventricular septum; the anterior, lateral, and posterior left ventricular walls; the three main coronary arteries; and the ascending aorta.

 Clinicopathologic definitions